ManApart/quest-command/notes.md

 - Quest event has array of help sentences?
 - Quests can be adaptable by giving quest triggers an alias to speak through.
 Since there is no animation / voiced dialogue, lines can be shuffled to backup characters etc.

-Do a kill rats quest, where the rats have already been killed buy another adventurer Quest for casting gauntlet.
+Do a kill rats quest, where the rats have already been killed by another adventurer Quest for casting gauntlet.
 - Gauntlet give 10 + magic.
 - Combined gem with glove.
 - A bunch of chests, 1 / glove.
 - Choosing one chest deletes all chests

+Quests can be character specific

 ### Stats